MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/esbuild/cli.md

 How to minify, bundle, or do both.

+You can use the flags in any order, before or after a target path.
+But for consistency, I've put the path last.

 ## Output

-The commands here just print to stdout, so you need to write to a file or use `--outfile` or `--outdir` flags.
+The basic commands will just print to stdout.

+So you need to write to a file using `>`.
+Or use `--outfile` or `--outdir` flags.

 ## Basic